 A “personal” thing

 I invited the representative in and explained what I believed that God would do for me.
-Needless to say, she did not understand and quickly left my office.
-She said that she would tell the others that it was a “personal” thing.
+She did not understand and quickly left my office.
+She said she would tell the others that it was a “personal” thing.
 I thanked my co-workers for their concern, but it also made me aware that I needed to be more active in my faith if I expected a healing miracle.

 And ye shall seek me, and find me, when ye shall search for me with all your heart.
 Jer.
 29:13 (KJV)

 I decided that I would take a day off from work and dedicate the entire day to seeking God about my eye.
 My husband took my child to Day Care, and he went to work.
 I put pillows in my closet, and I was fully prepared to stay in the closet all day until I heard from God.